xurion/requirejs-karma-jasmine-kit/README.md

-# RequireJS Karma Jasmine setup
+# RequireJS Karma Jasmine Kit

 This project houses a basic RequireJS, Karma and Jasmine setup.
 Due to the asynchronous nature of RequireJS, getting started with unit testing can be tricky.
 This will aid you in getting started.